nucleome/Tutorial-SingeCellHiC/README.md

 To add the 3D structure to Nucleome Browser, you also need to start a local data service.
 You can use any file server to host nucle3D files but we also provide a simple one in nucleserver.
-You can start a file server to host 3D genome structure models using the following command
+You can start a file server to host 3D genome structure models using the following command.

 ```
+# Start a file server to host 3D genome structure models
 ./script/nucleserver file --root NB_single_cell/3d/ --port 8612
 ```